 The Theravada system – which is also Hinayana but is not discussed in the Tibetan Sanskrit tradition – has a similar type of presentation of these two truths.
 You have these fundamental phenomena as the deepest ones.

 Space is also a deepest true phenomenon.
 In Buddhism, space has a very specific meaning.
 It's a fact about something; it's not the space that something occupies.
 It is a fact that there is nothing obstructing this material object from occupying three dimensions.
 In other words, no matter where I put my wristwatch, there's nothing obstructing it from occupying three dimensions and I can't put it inside something else that is solid.
 But that fact that it can occupy three dimensions anywhere that I move it, so long as there's not something else occupying those three dimensions, is what is known as space.

 Although we call it by the word “space” in our Western languages that is often a bit confusing for us, we have quite a different concept of what that word means.
 Anyway, when we analyze space, no matter how small it becomes it still retains the identity as space.

-Both space and the lack of impossible ways of existing of persons are static phenomena – they are unaffected by anything and thus never change.
+Space is a static phenomena – it is unaffected by anything and thus never changes.
 In Vaibhashika, all static phenomena are deepest true phenomena, but not all deepest true phenomena are static.
 Some deepest true phenomena, like the smallest particles, the smallest units of time and happiness, are nonstatic.
 So, some nonstatic phenomena, like a table, are superficial true phenomena, and some are deepest true phenomena.

 Vaibhashika asserts, however, that both static and nonstatic phenomena have the same type of existence.
 Both are substantially existent phenomena, in the sense that both perform the function of serving as the objects of the cognitions of them.